 Wheat is also found in grains derived from these such as triticale.

 So if you exclude wheat from your diet then you are taking out a significant amount of gluten but if you are eating oat porridge such as rolled oats or quick oats or oatmeal in any form or having barley in your soup or eating rye bread then you are still actually eating gluten.

 All these following words also = wheat: atta, biscuit, burghul, bran, chapatti, couscous, duram, femmer, farina, freekah, German flour, kamut, noodles, pasta, semolina, spelt, triticale, wheat, wheatgerm and wheat bran.

-The wonderful elastic dough features of gluten is used to make pasta, cakes, pastries and cereals.
-The elastic properties is very useful in trapping the carbon dioxide released during yeast fermentation to give the characteristic texture of bread and other products that are risen (for example using self raising flour).
+The wonderful elastic dough features of gluten are used to make pasta, cakes, pastries and cereals.
+The elastic properties are very useful in trapping the carbon dioxide released during yeast fermentation to give the characteristic texture of bread and other products that are risen (for example using self-raising flour).

-Dough elasticity means it holds very well together this preventing crumbling during rolling and shaping which can be hard to reproduce in gluten free grains.
+Dough elasticity means it holds very well together thus preventing crumbling during rolling and shaping which can be hard to reproduce in gluten free grains.

 Obvious foods containing gluten are breads, croissants, crumpets, pita bread, pizza bases, many breakfast cereals, biscuits, cous cous, pastas and noodles, cakes, pastries, rusks and regular beer.

 Gluten is very heat-stable which means it is often used as an additive in commercial foods to improve texture, moisture retention and flavour.
 Examples are wheat starch and thickeners made from wheat which can contain minor or very small amounts of gluten as well as malt and malt extract which may be made from barley.
 This results in gluten being used in surprising foods such as batters, seasonings and stuffing, sauces, ice-creams, chocolate drinks medications, confectionary and many other foods.